kev-league/deployment/README.md

 }
 ```
 Root needs to point to where you landing `html` file is.
 Location needs to be modified if your landing file is not named `index`, which is the default.

+From the project directory, run `npm install`.
+Also from the server project directory (`/srv/kanbangular`), run the forever command.